alexi-build/better-aliases/README.md

 ## Roadmap

+- [ ] Search aliases, should support search of snippets and aliases
+- [ ] Add missing CRUD operations for aliases and snippets
 - [ ] Add local usage statistics
 - [ ] Add a command to see usage statistics
 - [ ] Add a command to see all aliases and snippets as a keyboard layout